OWNER’S MANUAL

 use SW.
 Most transmissions are in SSB, although you can still

 hear some MW transmissions.
-Here are some bands where you might
+Here are some bands where you

 hear air-craft communications.